zswitten/zswitten.github.io/_posts/2023-04-16-just-ask-for-logprobs.markdown

 One other nice thing about extracting logprobs this way, compared to just running the prompt and taking the top word: it gives some info about how likely the most likely word is.
 AKA how confident the model is.
 Evidence: on examples where the top word has probability < 0.9, the exfiltration top word prob is 0.64.
 Whereas when the top word has probability > 0.9, the exfiltration top word prob jumps to 0.80.

 It's not clear how much this all transfers to GPT4.
 I imagine it mostly does though.

+Code for reproducing this is available at the [Github repo](https://github.com/zswitten/logprobs_extraction.git).